Now taking signups for our 2023 program!

 In addition to a heavy bag of our produce every week, members gain cooking inspiration, updates on our garden, and a sense of community by participating in our CSA program.
 Members also receive a coupon code for 10% off online orders of Great Day products from May to December of the year you are a member.
 Members are even welcome to schedule their own tour at the farm any time during the season.
 The mutual benefit comes as we form a network of supply and demand for local agriculture and together share the risks that small-scale farming can entail.
 In a season of severe drought or storms the farm may not supply a full share every week, but as long as things go as planned, we will supply you above and beyond what you pay for!

 We love connecting with this farm which does a wonderful job producing healthy and delicious pasture-raised animal products.
 We have eaten for an entire week from one of their chickens, which are full of flavor and nutrients and make a delicious broth.
-This will be their third year as part of the CSA, check out their website for more information.
-Chickens are raised on pasture and fed non-GMO feed and moved daily to fresh grass.
-Cost: $499 for one whole chicken per week, averaging 4.5 pounds.
+Check out their website for more information.